keymetrics/doc-pm2/en/enterprise/guides/alerting.md

 ## Configuration

 This feature allow to get alerted when a metric goes above a specific treshold that you configured.
-You can configure different conditions to trigger the alert :
+You can configure different conditions to trigger the alert:
   - Metric: Choose the metric value that will be watched
   - Operator: Choose the operator that the value will be checked against (available: > < = <= =>)
   - Treshold: Choose the value to not go above or under